duju211/hanukkah_of_data/README.md

     customers_path <- "csv/noahs-customers.csv"

-Read in CSV data and define appropriate column types:
+Read in CSV data and define appropriate column types.

-    customers_raw <- function(customers_path) {
-      read_csv(customers_path, col_types = "ccccDc")
-    }

 Make sure every `customerid` is uniq and remove non digits from phone number.
 We also need to find the last name of each person.
 This can be a little bit tricky.
 Names can also include special suffixes like `Jr.` or roman numbers like `III`.
 Therefore we use a regex to filter for last names that start with a upper case letter and end with one or more lower case letters.

-    customers <- function(df_customers_raw) {
+    customers <- function(customers_path) {
+      df_customers_raw <- read_csv(customers_path, col_types = "ccccDc")

       df_customers_raw |>
         assert(is_uniq, customerid) |>
         mutate(phone = str_remove_all(phone, "-")) |>